Hermes Agent: Free Self-Improving AI Agent (Native App Released)

 hermes postinstall

-Existing Hermes users can launch the desktop app through the installed CLI.
+If Hermes is already installed, launch the desktop app through the CLI.

 hermes desktop